jonsowman/librtty/README.md

 ## Information

 This is librtty [/ˈlɪbərti/], an open source Arduino library for generating an RTTY bitstream to be fed into an FM transmitter.
 Uses a potential divider on the Arduino output pin, providing the correct voltages to set the frequency shift.
+This fork is modified for the [Peregrinus project](https://github.com/oppocomputer/peregrinus) by the SHD

 ## Usage